hockeyiscool19/piMap/README.md

 ![Descent](images/descent.jpg)

+Notice that this algorithm is garanteed to find the highest point if there exists exactly one "peak," one lowest point, and no other flat areas.
+(The terms peak and lowest point both imply a flat area.)

-Mountains are complex, with many peaks and valleys, as shown in this image of Colorado mountains!
+The Colorado mountains are complex, with many peaks and valleys, as shown in this image of Colorado mountains!
+Thus, the gradient ascent algorithm serves as an approximation.

 ![Arkansas Valley](images/topology.png)